An 1825 engraving of the second House (before the fire) from "Neale's Views of Seats"

 Built / Designed For: Sir James Clerk

 House & Family History: The grandfather of Sir John Clerk bought the Penicuik Estate in 1646, along with the existing house of Newbiggin (the first house).
-Sir John's son, Sir James, who succeeded in 1755, demolished Newbiggin and replaced it, starting in 1761, with a house of his own design (the second house, whose erection by overseen by John Baxter, Sr., as executant architect) In 1857 David Bryce was engaged to add the end blocks.
+Sir John's son, Sir James, who succeeded in 1755, demolished Newbiggin and replaced it, starting in 1761, with a house of his own design (the second house, whose erection was overseen by John Baxter Sr. as executant architect) In 1857 David Bryce was engaged to add the end blocks.
 The nearby Marfield quarry provided the yellow-gray sandstone of which the house is built.
 The front portico is Ionic hexastyle and is a virtual copy of Palladio's porticos of the Villa Almerico Capra (Villa Rotonda) in Vicenza.
 The niches flanking the main doors contain statues of druids carved by Willie Jeans in 1776.
 The star of the interior was the Ossian Hall.
 Originally commissioned by Sir James as the Grand Saloon, this important room had a ceiling, rather surprisingly, decorated with themes from ancient Celtic culture, rather than the more traditional scenes of ancient Greece and Rome.
 The ceiling was painted by the important Scottish artist Alexander Runciman, who was inspired by the recently published “The Poems of Ossian” (1765) by the Scottish poet James Macpherson, one of the leaders of the Gaelic revival movement.
-A great fire gutted the house in June of 1899, and, though the slow-burning flames enabled most of the contents to be saved, the interiors, including Ossian Hall, were all lost (some fireplaces and door frames were pried out and refitted into the new, third, house in the Stableblock).
-Between 2006 and 2014 the ruins of the house were consolidated and preserved by the Penicuik House Preservation Trust in partnership with the Scottish Lime Centre Trust as part of a £7.4 million project, which made the house and selected surrounding areas safe for the public to enjoy.
+A great fire gutted the house in June of 1899, and, though the slow-burning flames enabled most of the contents to be saved, the interiors, including Ossian Hall, were all lost (some fireplaces and door frames were pried out and refitted into the new, third, house in the stableblock).
+Between 2006 and 2014 the ruins of the house were consolidated and preserved by the Penicuik House Preservation Trust in partnership with the Scottish Lime Centre Trust as part of a £7.4 million project that made the house and selected surrounding areas safe for the public to enjoy.

-Collections: A fine Indian carpet from Penicuik is now in the collection of the Winterthur Museum, Delaware; its mate remains today in the family home in the former Stables.
+Collections: A fine Indian carpet from Penicuik is now in the collection of the Winterthur Museum, Delaware; its mate remains today in the family home in the former stables.
 The Redendo Horn, a mid-17th century straight, evenly tapered goat or antelope horn with silver fittings, is today in the collection at Penicuik.
 This horn is the means by which the barony of Penicuik is held for the crown.
 When the sovereign holds a hunt on the Burghmuir of Penicuik (until the late 20th century this was the last surviving bit of the ancient royal Forest of Drumsheugh), the baron, must on request of the sovereign, blow three blasts of the Redendo Horn.

 Comments: Colin McWilliam, writing in "The Buildings of Scotland: Lothian," says "Penicuik represents the ideal of a Scots Palladian house in a romantic, yet classically inspired, landscape."

 Garden & Outbuildings: Sir John Clerk, whose grandfather purchased the estate in 1646, laid out the grounds.
-Sir John's son, Sir James, designed the Stableblock, completed in 1766, which still stands; it was to here that the Clerk family moved after the fire of 1899.
-The new house (the third house) formed within the Stable Court incorporated the Coach House, the Bakery, and the Brewhouse; the firm of Lessels & Taylor carried out the work in 1902 for Aymee, Lady Clerk.
-In the Library today is a molded fireplace of 1662, probably from the old house of Newbiggin.
-The Drawing Room contains pedimented doorcases and a chimneypiece from the burned Penicuik House.
-The Stableblock is notable for its front of 11 arcaded bays topped with a steeple in the style of James Gibbs (similar to his steeple for St. Martin-in-the-Fields, London), fitted with a fine clock by James Pringe.
+Sir John's son, Sir James, designed the stableblock, completed in 1766, which still stands; it was to here that the Clerk family moved after the fire of 1899.
+The new house (the third house) formed within the stable court incorporated the coach house, the bakery, and the brewhouse; the firm of Lessels & Taylor carried out the work in 1902 for Aymee, Lady Clerk.
+In the library today is a molded fireplace of 1662, probably from the old house of Newbiggin.
+The drawing room contains pedimented doorcases and a chimneypiece from the burned Penicuik House.
+The stableblock is notable for its front of 11 arcaded bays topped with a steeple in the style of James Gibbs (similar to his steeple for St. Martin-in-the-Fields, London), fitted with a fine clock by James Pringe.
 The town of Stenhouse in Stirlingshire contained a building, destroyed in 1743, called Arthur's Oven; most likely a Roman victory monument or shrine, this building originally stood near the Antonine Wall (the Antonine Wall in Scotland was the northernmost frontier of the Roman Empire and was named after the emperor who built it: Antoninus Pius.
 The wall ran for 39 miles—exactly half the distance of Hadrian's defensive works further south—and consisted of a line of auxiliary forts connected by a continuous rampart wall and ditch.
 These entrenchments ran from Borrowstounness near Edinburgh to the outskirts of Glasgow).
-The copy of Arthur's Oven at Penicuik is one of the estate's most notable features: a Pantheon-like doocot (dovecote) planted on the top of a roof of the Stableblock.
-The two-story pavilion of Eskfield (of brick with stone dressings and with a pedimental gable with vases) is set within the Walled Garden.
+The copy of Arthur's Oven at Penicuik is one of the estate's most notable features: a Pantheon-like doocot (dovecote) planted on the top of a roof of the stableblock.
+The two-story pavilion of Eskfield (of brick with stone dressings and with a pedimental gable with vases) is set within the walled garden.
 The Centurion's Bridge over the Esk was built in 1738.
 In Cauldshoulders Park is Allan Ramsay's Monument, built in 1759.
 At the end of Cauldshoulder Avenue is a Chinese gate of fretted and painted timber erected by James Blaikie in 1758.
 Of particular note is Hurleycove, an artificial tunnel entered by a rusticated arch; the tunnel was built 1741-43 and is approximately 40 meters long.
 Directly in front of the house sits the Circular Tower, a machicolated Roman watchtower that was built between 1748 and 1751.
 The firm of Peddie & Kinnear designed, 1872-73, the lodges and gates on the A701.
 The Penicuik Estate today comprises 6,000 acres.

 Architect: Lessels & TaylorDate: 1902

-Architect: John Baxter, Sr.Date: 1761-69
+Architect: John Baxter Sr.Date: 1761-69

 John Preston (J.P.)
 Neale, published under the title of Views of the Seats of Noblemen and Gentlemen in England, Wales, Scotland, and Ireland, among other titles: 2.S.
 Vol. II, 1825.
 Scotland, 1830.